Rowing in New Zealand

 Rowing in New Zealand soon faced the debate over amateurism that raged throughout the English-speaking world.
 In England, manual workers were barred from the sport, on the grounds that their occupations (especially if they were ‘watermen’ who rowed small boats for a living) gave them an unfair advantage over ‘gentlemen’ for whom even ‘training’ was a dirty word.
 The approach in New Zealand, where gentlemen had to row themselves around from time to time, was relatively pragmatic.
 Early regattas often included races for whaleboats.
 Cash prizes were allowed, but they went to clubs, not individuals.
 Sometimes there were waka (Māori canoe) races too, but few (if any) Māori joined the colonists’ rowing clubs.

 The New Zealand Amateur Rowing Association set up in 1887 was one of the first colony-wide sports bodies.
 The founding clubs were Napier, Union (Whanganui), Wanganui, Star (Wellington), Wellington, Nelson, Whakatu (Nelson), Union (Christchurch) and Canterbury.
-The first national championship races were rowed in 1888, and from 1892 all the events were held at one venue.
+The first national championship events were rowed in 1888, and from 1892 all the events were held at one venue.
 By 1892, 34 clubs were affiliated to the Association.
 In 1903 the 45 clubs were grouped into nine provincial associations.
 Today the best senior rowers compete for the regional performance centres that were set up in Auckland, Hamilton, Blenheim and Christchurch in 2005.

 The first women’s title at a national championships was won in 1967.
 A women’s association formed in 1966 merged with the men’s in 1974, the year a coxed four competed in the first women’s world championships.
 Today the number of competitive male and female rowers in New Zealand is virtually equal – there are about 2000 of each sex, more than three-quarters of them aged under 18.